 Jacksonville Lawyer for Record Sealing & Expungement

 Our firm has extensive experience navigating the complex terrain of Florida’s criminal justice system, and Attorney McCormick takes pride in helping individuals move forward from past mistakes.
-We can guide you through the record sealing or expungement process, ensuring that all legal requirements are met, and advocate for your second chance.
+We can guide you through the record sealing or expungement process, ensure that all legal requirements are met, and advocate for your second chance.

 We serve clients in Jacksonville and the counties of Nassau, St. Johns, Clay, and Baker.